-Audit means the annual financial audit of the organization for that year, carried out in accordance with the requirements of Section 215.97, Florida Statutes, the Florida Single Audit Act, or Section 218.39 Florida Statutes, and generally accepted accounting principles, conducted within nine months of the close of the organization's fiscal year.
+Audit means the annual financial audit of the organization for that year, carried out in accordance with the requirements of Section 215.97, Florida Statutes, the Florida Single Audit Act, or Section 218.39, Florida Statutes, and generally accepted accounting principles, conducted within nine months of the close of the organization's fiscal year.
+The audit must be submitted using the DOS Grants System at dosgrants.com.